-Dr Lim Yean Teng, senior cardiology consultant at Mount Elizabeth Hospital explains the five things you need to know about blocked arteries and heart disease – and how a heart stenting procedure (Percutaneous Transluminal Coronary Angioplasty or PTCA) can save your life.
+Dr Lim Yean Teng, cardiologist at Mount Elizabeth Hospital, explains the 5 things you need to know about blocked arteries and heart disease – and how a heart stenting procedure (Percutaneous Transluminal Coronary Angioplasty or PTCA) can save your life.

 What is heart stenting and who needs it?

 Your arteries are the blood vessels that carry blood around the body.
 Sometimes fatty tissues called plaques can build up on the walls of your arteries, blocking them.
 Clogged arteries prevent the flow of blood around the body, which can cause heart disease – including heart attacks and strokes.